Imagine you could keep your home and borrow against it without onerous monthly mortgage payments.

 - Interest rates are higher than regular mortgages or a home equity line of credit (HELOC), but won’t cost you anything as long as you own your home.

-- You pay a home appraisal fee, application and closing fees and a repayment penalty if you sell or move in the first three years.
+- You pay a home appraisal fee, application and closing fees, and if you sell or move in the first three years, a prepayment penalty.

 - Mortgage insurance is added to protect the lender.